Ben-Jamin-Griff/ProsNet/readme.md

 For a long time now I've been trying to learn data science and machine learning alongside my research role and I've been struggling to strike the balance between learning and doing.

-I've been constantly trying to sharpen my skills by completing courses and have nothing to show for my efforts.
+I've been constantly trying to sharpen my skills by completing courses but have nothing to show for my efforts.

-I knew I needed to step off the tutorial treadmill and start building projects that would show I knew what I was talking about.
+I knew I needed to step off the tutorial treadmill and start building projects that would show that I could run a data science project.

 So I set myself the task of developing a deep learning model.

 I was new to deep learning.
-I knew the basics of how neural networks were developed.
+I knew the basics of how neural networks worked.
 But I didn't know much about tools and techniques for developing these models.

 I decided I would use Tensor Flow.
 I had heared of it before and knew that it was a well used library in the deep learning community.

-Now I needed a reason for developing the model.
+But I needed a reason for creating a model...

-I'd been working on a research project recently on human activity recognition.
+Recently, I'd been working on a human activity recognition research project.
 Trying to classify the postures of lower-limb amputees using accelerometer data from their shank.

 The traditional method is to use acceleration data from the thigh.

-It's far easier to differentiate between the key postures; sitting, standing and walking, when you can use gravitational acceleration to differentiate between the static postures.
+It's far easier to differentiate between the key postures; sitting, standing and walking, when you can use gravitational acceleration to tell the difference between the static postures.

+But the shank if the perfect place to wear an accelerometer because we can put it inside a prosthetic leg.

-But thigh based data makes it very difficult to differentiate sitting from standing.
+The problem with this is that shank data makes it very difficult to differentiate sitting from standing.

 As part of the research project I'd tried using a shallow machine learning model, a K-neighest neighbour algorithm, and hand craft features to differentiate between postures.